Here’s the Completely Decoded Business Model Of Pinterest And How Its Successful

 Hey there!

-My name is Aditya Shastri and I have written this case study with the help of my students from the online digital marketing course at IIDE - India's #1 digital marketing institute.
+My name is Aditya Shastri and I have written this case study with the help of my students from IIDE's online digital marketing courses in India.

 Practical assignments, case studies & simulations from Harvard Business Review helped the students from this course present this analysis.